MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Deploy-your-Remote-Desktop-environment.md

     3. Enter the SSL certificate name for the RD Gateway server using the external fully qualified DNS Name (FQDN) of the RD Gateway server.
 In Azure, this is the **DNS name** label and uses the format servicename.location.cloudapp.azure.com.
 For example, contoso.westus.cloudapp.azure.com.
     4. Click **Next**, and then click **Add**.

+   > [!NOTE]
-   >[NOTE] Certificate operations (Steps 7 and 8) will differ if you plan on using a certificate from a trusted root certification authority.
+   > Certificate operations (Steps 7 and 8) will differ if you plan on using a certificate from a trusted root certification authority.

 7. Create and install self-signed certificates for the RD Gateway and RD Connection Broker servers.
 Note that this procedure will be different if you are using certificates from a trusted certificate authority.
     1. In Server Manager, click **Remote Desktop Services > Overview > Tasks > Edit Deployment Properties**.